What is the difference between using free applications and paying for satellite imagery?

 Our image service packages start at a $75 one-off payment, through to monthly subscription costs based on platform usage.
-We do offer a free 10-day trial for business users, however, or you can schedule a demo if you are interested in seeing full features and functionality as a paying subscriber to our service.
+If you are interested in seeing the platform’s full features and functionality, you can request a customised demo here.

 How can I view live/real-time satellite images?

 While imagery from Bird.i’s satellite providers is up-to-date, it is not ‘live’.
 You are unable to view any live, moving imagery through commercially available satellites.